BBaysinger/bb-portfolio/deploy/DEPLOYMENT.md

 ## Enabling & Maintaining HTTPS

 TLS termination is handled directly on the EC2 host by Nginx with certificates provisioned via Let's Encrypt (certbot).
-Terraform `user_data` installs certbot and issues certificates for the canonical set (apex + www + dev).
+The deploy orchestrator installs certbot on the host if missing and issues certificates over SSH for the canonical set (apex + www + dev).
 Legacy domains are no longer required:

 ```
 bbaysinger.com